About influenza or flu

 All you can do for flu is treat the symptoms and try to make your child more comfortable:

-- Encourage your child to drink lots of fluid so that he doesn’t get dehydrated.
+- Encourage your child to drink lots of fluids so that she doesn’t get dehydrated.
 Warm drinks can ease a sore throat and dry mouth.

-It’s a good idea for your child to take things easy, but there’s no need for her to stay in bed.
-Let your child decide how active she wants to be.
+- It’s a good idea for your child to take things easy, but there’s no need for him to stay in bed.
+Let your child decide how active he wants to be.

-Your child probably won’t be hungry.
-His appetite will come back as he starts to feel better.
+- Don’t force your child to eat.
+She probably won’t be hungry, but her appetite will improve as she starts to feel better.

-- cough medicines – your child is coughing because her windpipe is irritated or has a lot of mucus, and cough medicines won’t help with either of these issues
+- cough medicines – your child is coughing because his windpipe is irritated or has a lot of mucus, and cough medicines won’t help with either of these issues

-- decongestants (like Benadryl®, Bisolvon®, Demazin®, Dimetapp®, Duro-tuss™, Logicin®, Robitussin® and Sudafed®) – these have side effects such as rapid heart rate, jitteriness and insomnia, and can’t help with flu
+- decongestants like Benadryl®, Bisolvon®, Demazin®, Dimetapp®, Duro-tuss™, Logicin®, Robitussin® and Sudafed® – these have side effects like rapid heart rate, jitteriness and insomnia, and can’t help with flu

 - antibiotics – flu is caused by a virus, so antibiotics won’t help and can even cause stomach upsets and diarrhoea.